minorfires/minorfires.github.io/_posts/2016-09-25-nervous-first-effort.md

 ~~noise~~
 ~~noise~~

-This is another type of <a href="https://minorfires.bandcamp.com/releases>noise.</a>
+This is another type of noise.(https://minorfires.bandcamp.com/releases)